 \section{Set-valued dynamical systems}

-Throughout this paper, we consider the phase space of our set-valued dynamical systems to be a compact metric space $(X,d)$.
-To aid the presentation, we restrict to the setting of a compact phase space, although our results extend naturally to noncompact complete phase spaces.
+Throughout this paper, we consider the phase space of a set-valued dynamical system to be a compact metric space $(X,d)$.
+We restrict to the setting of a compact phase space throughout the paper, although some of our results extend naturally to noncompact complete phase spaces.